-So your baby is all grown up and went off to college.
-You bought the twin-XL sheets and made it through the tearful goodbye, and then the first couple of years of college went by in the blink of an eye.
-You thought you were in the clear, until one day they called to say they were thinking about studying abroad.
+So your baby is all grown up and just went off to college.
+You bought the twin-XL sheets, made it through the tearful goodbye, and then the first couple of years of college went by in the blink of an eye.
+But now, they're calling to say they're thinking about studying abroad.

-While this can certainly be hard on parents (just ask mine!) study abroad is also an amazing opportunity for your student to learn more about themselves and the world than they ever could in a classroom.
+While this can certainly be hard on parents (just ask mine!) study abroad is also an amazing opportunity for your student to learn more about themselves and the world, beyond a traditional classroom setting.

 I worked as a study abroad administrator for three years, with a university, private providers, and on-campus abroad leading groups of students.
 In total, I participated in five different programs as a student myself, led another three, and have prepared over 3,000 students to go overseas.
 In that time, I've learned a few things and gotten more than a couple of earfuls from my own parents, and I want to share that knowledge with you with this comprehensive guide to study abroad for parents.

 Ready to learn more about study abroad and ways to support your prospective traveler?
 Let's get started.

 Why should I let my child study abroad?

 Study abroad is a decision that will impact the rest of their lives.
 It reaches far beyond just academics and careers, as it can also open their minds to understanding new cultures, experiences, and create global friendships.